 This very short video demonstrates the mango cutting technique.

-A little crunchy slaw and creamy chipotle sauce and these easy tilapia fish tacos are ready to be enjoyed.
+A little crunchy slaw and creamy chipotle sauce and these easy tilapia fish tacos with mango salsa are ready to be enjoyed.

 P.S.
 More taco inspiration?
 T